ibrahimnasson/SimpleJSON/README.md

     std::cout << obj << std::endl;
 ```
 Sadly, we don't have access to the : character in C++, so we can't use that to seperate key-value pairs, but by using commas, we can achieve a very similar effect.
 The other point you might notice, is that we have to explictly create arrays.
-This is a limitation of C++'s operator overloading rules, so we can't use the [] operator to define the array :( I'm looking into ways to make this smoother.
+This is a limitation of C++'s operator overloading rules, so we can't use the [] operator to define the array.